syeo66/adventure/README.md

 # Rust Adventure Game with OpenAI GPT-3.5

 This is a simple Rust project that demonstrates the use of the OpenAI GPT-3.5 API to create an adventure game that a user can play by typing text into the console.
-The game master will guide the user through a map with room descriptions and their connections to other rooms.
-Some items can be taken and used in other places.
+The game master will guide the user through a map.

 ## Setup
 To use this project, you will need an OpenAI API key.
 You can sign up for an API key [here](https://beta.openai.com/signup/).